jahwin/Android-App---My-Shop---Jectpack-Compose/README.md

 ## Project Structure
 The project follows a modular structure to keep the code organized and maintainable.
-Here's an overview of the key directories and files:

 ## Installation